kailash-manasarovar/statement/docs/timeline/2024/march.md

 - My account is completely locked.
 - I'm really concerned about this.
 - I tweet about it: https://x.com/1FRGVN/status/1768093834188087798.

+## Chest infection

+- I get very unwell after choir class, a cold which becomes a chest infection.
+- It doesn't get better, it gets worse and worse.
+- I'm extremely unwell in Madrid, I can hardly talk.
+- Eventually, in India in the first week of April, I'm prescribed hardcore antibiotics and medicine for pleurisy.
+- It's not before I snap a rib from coughing.
+- The medication works and I recover.

 ## Madrid